eps1lon/poe-db/README.md

 $ yarn run dev:models
 ```

+Remember to add and run migrations if necessary.

 ### models
 The models in src/models/base are auto generated.
 For specific scopes,
 getters, setters etc create or update the specific files in the corresponding folders.